 The Manuel Antonio National Park is one of those places that we can consider a mix of what really represents tourism in Costa Rica.
 Here you can find a very lush-beautiful tropical rainforest, lots of wildlife and one of the most beautiful beaches of the world!

 Besides everything I just mentioned, the Manuel Antonio National Park area is very well developed for tourism, as a matter of fact, is one of the 2 most developed touristic towns of the Central Pacific Region of the country.
-People ask me all the time “why do you recommend so much for us to go to Manuel Antonio?” and the answers are very simple:
+People ask me all the time “why do you recommend so much for us to ?” and the answers are very simple:

 First, it is very easy to see wild animals there, actually, I cannot think of other place in Costa Rica where one can see monkeys so often and so close, because literally, you could touch the monkeys if you wanted to do it, although, I never recommend to touch a wild animal of any kind because you never know how they are going to react… The reason why is so easy to see wild animals here, is because the park is very small (is actually the smallest of the 28 national parks of the country), made of only 1,983 hectares (4,957 acres), that are isolated from other protected lands, therefore, the animals are abundant and never get out of the park-area, because is surrounded by agricultural farms where the wild animals don’t travel through.